 This card offers 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, and 1% cash back on all other purchases with no restrictions.
 Cardholders can redeem their cash back rewards in any amount, at any time as a statement credit, a deposit to their bank account, or for a purchase at Amazon.com.
 In fact, Discover will even let cardholders retain their rewards if their account is closed for any reason, which is an uncommon feature.

 Costs: As with the standard Discover it, there is no annual fee, no foreign transaction fees, and Discover will automatically waive the cardholder’s first late payment fee.

 Editorial Disclaimer: The editorial content is not provided or commissioned by the credit card issuers.
 Opinions expressed here are author’s alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.

-At publishing time, the Barclaycard Ring is offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, the Barclaycard Ring is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.